-Just one video here on how you can outsource your customer support and order fulfilment process.
+Just one video here on how you can outsource your customer support and order fulfillment process.

 Module 9: Branding & Growth

-Module 9 again is short.
+Module 9 again appears short.
 Just two videos on your entire growth strategy.

-The final video covers Private Labelling and how you can get products branded.
+The final video covers Private Labeling and how you can get products branded.
 For me, not enough content here on how to do this most effectively.
 Shame.